-118. Which of the following sentences does NOT fit well in the paragraph in which it is found?
+141. Which of the following sentences does NOT fit well in the paragraph in which it is found?

-- A "I love to play music and I especially like to make it up as I go along." (first paragraph) - B "I also like to write poetry." (second paragraph) - C "I like doing math problems." (fourth paragraph) - D "For example, I am really pretty good at math and other things that require me to be logical." (third paragraph)
+- A "I love to play music and I especially like to make it up as I go along." (first paragraph) - B "I also like to write poetry." (second paragraph) - C "For example, I am really pretty good at math and other things that require me to be logical." (third paragraph) - D "I like doing math problems." (fourth paragraph)

-119. What is the BEST way to combine the underlined sentences labeled 2?
+142. What is the BEST way to combine the underlined sentences labeled 2?